eeditiones/jinks/profiles/docker/doc/README.md

 - The default admin password is empty (`""`).
 Change it after first startup for security.
 - The Dockerfile uses `ONBUILD` instructions, so the image can be used as a base for custom builds.
-- For production deployments, consider using the `build_prod` target which uses pre-built packages from GitHub releases for faster builds.
+- For production deployments, consider using the `build_prod` target which uses pre-built packages and a hardened exist-db.